Are you trying to measure your return on investment (ROI)? Want to increase the ROI of your email campaigns?

-And that means accounting for any employees, outside agencies or service packages from your ESP.
+That means accounting for any employees, outside agencies, or service packages from your ESP.

-Hank spends about two hours per week or 26 hours for the entire quarter on email marketing campaigns.
+You spend about two hours per week, or 26 hours for the entire quarter, on email marketing campaigns.

-To calculate Hank’s effective hourly rate we use this equation:
+To calculate your effective hourly rate we use this equation:

 (annual salary / 2,080 working hours per year) x time spent on email

-If Hank spends 26 hours a quarter on email, the rock climbing center is spending $612.50 in time on email.
+If you spend 26 hours per quarter on email, the sports center is spending $612.50 in time on email.

-Remember what they are spending on per quarter for their ESP? $600.
+Remember what they’re spending per quarter for their ESP? $600.

 $612.50 + $600 = $1,212.50 spent on email for the quarter